 More recently we have been awarded by The Local Authority a Quality Mark for the provision in our Early Years Setting.
-This Mark is valid for the next three years.

 The School Staff

 If you are new to school, one of the first things you may need to know is the names of people working here.
 In addition to the Headteacher, there are six full time class teachers, and two part-time class teachers.
 All of our teachers hold at least one curriculum responsibility.

 There are a range of teaching assistants and non-teaching staff to assist in the classrooms, to undertake administration work, to cook, serve and supervise school lunches and to carry out cleaning and caretaking duties.
 Below is the present staff structure for Tarleton Holy Trinity.

 Headteacher Mr S B Smith

 Deputy Headteacher Miss W Jagger

 Class Age Teaching Staff

 Reception Class aged 4 to 5 Mrs S Warburton

 Year 1 aged 5 to 6 Mrs L Seeley

 Year 2 aged 6 to 7 Mrs R Birkby

 Year 3 aged 7 to 8 Miss W Jagger

 Year 4 aged 8 to 9 Miss C Iddon

 Year 5 aged 9 to 10 Mrs A Lancaster

 Mrs J Simpson

 Year 6 aged 10 to 11 Mr C Skinner

 Office Staff

 School Bursar Mrs H Lee School Admin Mrs D Brown

 Teaching Assistants

-Reception Nursery Nurse Mrs R Towell
+Reception Nursery Nurse Mrs R Towell 6

-Teaching Assistants Infant Department

-Mrs C Fairclough Mrs R Greaves Mrs E Midgley Mrs J Van Dijk Mrs K Willingham

-Teaching Assistants Junior Department
+Teaching Assistants

-Miss C Beard Mrs K Dixon Mrs L Flowers Mrs E Thompson Mrs F Williamson Mrs L Wright
+Miss C Beard Mrs K Dixon Mrs L Flowers Mrs R Greaves Mrs E Midgley Mrs J Van Dijk Mrs L Wright Mrs E Thompson Mrs C Wass

 Site, Kitchen and Lunchtime Staff

-Caretaker and Road Crossing Patrol Mr C Knott

-Cleaner Mrs W Blundell
+Site Supervisor Cleaner

+Mrs E Wright Ms M Marques

+Mrs K Willingham

-Welfare Assistants Mrs L Abram
+Welfare Assistants

-Mrs D Railey

-Mrs D Bailey Mrs J Bates Mrs J Colclough Miss J Glover Mrs K Lashmar Mrs J Van Dijk
+Mrs L Abram Mrs D Bailey Mrs J Bates Mrs J Colclough Miss J Glover Mrs K Lashmar

-Unit Catering Manager Mrs J Cowburn

-General catering assistants Mrs Y Han

-Ms M Marques
+Unit Catering Manager General catering assistants Mrs J Cowburn Mrs Y Han Ms M Marques

-'Pupils enjoy coming to school.
-This is because you have planned an enjoyable curriculum which develops their skills in different areas.'
-(Ofsted 2018) Before / After School Care Tarleton Holy Trinity is linked with an independent provider which organises and runs the additional services for parents and the local community.
+'Pupils enjoy playing in the school's beautiful grounds.
+They play well together.
+(Ofsted 2023) Before / After School Care Tarleton Holy Trinity is linked with an independent provider which organises and runs the additional services for parents and the local community.
 Out of School Club delivers both our Breakfast Club and After School Care, an OFSTED registered care provider.
 Our Before and After School Clubs offer four facilities during term time: Breakfast Club (from 7.45am), Easy Drop (from 8.30am) and After School Club (from home time until 5.50pm), and Easy Pick Up (from home time until 4.00pm).
 All clubs are open to our own primary aged children.
-Please contact Mrs Chris Fairclough for more information.
+Please contact Mrs Kath Lashmar for more information.
 Their contacts details are: Mobile: 07887882533 or Email: afterschoolclubtht@gmail.com The staff are:

-Care Club Manager Mrs C Fairclough

-Care Club Deputy Manager Mrs K Lashmar

-Care Club Administration Mrs D Brown

-Breakfast and After School Club Staff:
+Care Club Manager Mrs K Lashmar Care Club Administration Mrs D Brown Breakfast and After School Club Staff:

-Mrs Bailey, Mrs Fairclough, Miss Glover, Mrs Lashmar and Mrs Van Dijk.
+Mrs Bailey, Miss Glover, Mrs Greaves, Mrs Lashmar and Mrs Van Dijk.

 The School Governors The Governors of the School meet regularly each half term to discuss all aspects of the management of the school including current legislation.
 There are separate committees which deal with the Curriculum, Staffing, Finance and Resources (including Buildings, and Health and Safety) and Standards and Effectiveness.
 The Governors are responsible for the school's budget, the upkeep of the outside of the building and, in addition, contribute to improvements within the school.
 If any parent has a query, please contact the Chair of Governors who can be contacted via the school office.
 A full and up to date list of the Tarleton Holy Trinity Governors and other governance information can be found on the school's website, by clicking on the 'About Us' section of the website.
-School Sessions